 In collaborative cases, negotiation occurs after there is fair disclosure of the financial information.
 Then the lawyers sit with their clients typically in a conference room with a round table and work out the mutually agreed terms of settlement.
-It is believed that the requirement for the lawyers to withdraw if there are to be contested proceedings should provide an incentive for all to be focused on settlement.
+Post-Covid, four-way conferences are often a combination of Zoom and office conferences.
+The requirement for the lawyers to withdraw if there must are to be contested proceedings provides an incentive to focus on settlement.

 How to negotiations work in traditional cases?

 Ninety-five percent of all court cases are settled before trial.
-Negotiations are part of settling a case before trial.
-Negotiations usually occur between divorce lawyers either during conferences or in written letters.
-Effective negotiation involves several factors, but, most importantly, requires a firm understanding of the facts and circumstances underlying each spouse’s claims.
+Negotiations in standard divorce litigation are part of settling a case before trial.
+Negotiations usually occur between divorce lawyers either during conferences or in written Emails and letters.
+Effective negotiation requires a firm understanding of the facts and circumstances underlying each spouse’s claims.

-In traditional cases, is it the lawyers who usually do the negotiations?
+In traditional cases, is it the lawyers who drive the negotiations?

-Yes.
-Whereas in collaborative cases, the settlement work is done generally in what might be called a series of four way conferences, in “traditional” negotiations, it is the lawyers who, in a sense, do most of the negotiations, whether that is through settlement letters, pretrial conferences or draft settlement agreements.
+In “traditional” negotiations, it is the lawyers who, in a sense, do most of the negotiations.
+This takes place traditionally through settlement letters, pretrial conferences or draft settlement agreements.
 In some cases the the parties, directly, will negotiate a settlement or aspects of the settlement.
 What is left for the lawyers is to advise regarding the fairness of the proposal, draft the settlement agreement and finalize the divorce.

 Should I choose a lawyer who is known for his trial abilities if I want to negotiate a settlement?

-My view is that most cases in what is called the “traditional adversarial” arena are settled because of the concern that a trial will bring about a worse result (for the opposing party) than a negotiated settlement.
-A lawyer who is known as a capable trial lawyer should, therefore, have good leverage to bring about a settlement.
+Many cases in what is called the “traditional adversarial” arena are settled because of the concern that a trial will bring about a worse result (for the opposing party) than a negotiated settlement.
+A lawyer who is known as a capable trial lawyer should have leverage to bring about a fair settlement.

 Probably not.
 From my experience, I place settlements in three categories: fair-fair, high-fair, and low-fair.